wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/customization.md

 By default, the Wallarm sidecar controller routes traffic as follows:

 1. Captures incoming traffic coming to the attached Pod's IP and application container port.
-1. Redirects this traffic to the sidecar proxy container using the built-in iptables features.
+1. Redirects this traffic to the sidecar container using the built-in iptables features.
-1. Sidecar proxy mitigates malicious requests and forwards legitimate traffic to the application container.
+1. Sidecar mitigates malicious requests and forwards legitimate traffic to the application container.

 Incoming traffic capture is implemented using the init container running iptables which is the best practice for automatic port forwarding.
 This container is run as privileged, with the `NET_ADMIN` capability.